greywillfade/theworld/japan/tokyo/index.md

 ### Heading into Tokyo from Haneda
 Haneda is much closer to the city, and serves both 'sides' of Tokyo - the Keikyu Line towards Shinagawa (for Shinjuku/Shibuya) and the monorail takes the same amount of time to go towards Hamamatsucho (for Tokyo/Ueno).

-### Trains
-Japan's trains are run by different networks.
-If you're thinking about taking any longer distance trains (outside of the airport trip) you may be better off investigating the Japan Rail Pass (a rail pass for overseas visitors).
-This lets you inclusively travel on selected bullet trains (some types are not included), on the underground network, and other things run by Japan Rail for the duration of your pass.
-Buy a voucher for the pass in advance, sent to you at home, which you then redeem at JR stations once you get to Japan.
-You also must get a Temporary Visitor stamp in your passport on arrival.

-It's also worth reading up on the different companies, as this will remove some of your confusion.
-In Tokyo you'll want a Tokyo Metro subway map as well as a JR one!
-Stations don't connect, so at a station that has both systems you may need to resurface and go back down into the other network.

-There are english buttons on the train screens if you need, but the principle is you pay the price shown on the map (top for adult, bottom is child) for a single trip to your destination.
-(If you're not buying any kind of pass)
+## Where to stay

 ### Areas
-Generally, most of my favourite areas are over on the West, and that's reflected in these recommendations!
+Ask different people, and you'll get different answers to this.
+Generally, most of my favourite areas are over on the West, and that's reflected in these recommendations.
 Others will have a different preference.

-I've spent a lot of time in Shibuya and Shinjuku and they feel very homely to me - I can never wait to get back there - however other people find them overwhelmingly touristy and too full-on.
-If you want to stay over that way but slightly further out, I'd recommend looking at areas like Koenji or Shimokitazawa - both of which are very trendy.
+I've spent a lot of time in Shibuya, Shinjuku, Yoyogi and they feel very homely to me - I can never wait to get back there - however other people find them overwhelmingly touristy and too full-on.
+If you want to stay over that way but slightly further out, I'd recommend looking at areas like Koenji or Shimokitazawa - both of which have had huge booms in popularity over recent years but are still seen as a bit more trendy and hipster.
+This year I also stayed more centrally, in Iidabashi, which was initially for the convenience of a daily commute but I actually found it to be a pretty great hub for getting around.
+I'm personally less keen on the Western side, mainly because I tend to spend lots of time over in the East.
+I also find many of the hotel locations in areas like Tokyo Station a bit more dull (although there are of course exceptions).

-## Places to stay
+Below I've included some specific places I've stayed over the years, from pricey to more affordable:

+#### Palace Hotel Tokyo
+We stayed here with free reward nights, and it's a splurge hotel.
+The rooms are beautiful and there are some lovely touches for things they provide.
+As the name suggests, it's right on the side of the Imperial Palace which is a lovely view (we had a balcony and loved standing outside even though it was winter!) and is very close to Tokyo station.
+However it's not my favourite part of the city, so whilst it's nice for a short stay I wouldn't want to base myself here.

-* Excel Hotel Tokyu, Shibuya - excellent location above the station (and crossing), but had a really bad experience here last time on our honeymoon on a return stay.
-Won't stay here again because of it.
+#### Excel Hotel Tokyu, Shibuya
+We've stayed here a couple of times.
+Pretty standard business hotel that has an excellent location above the station (and crossing), but we had a disappointingly (and uncharacteristic in Japan) poor experience here on our honeymoon.
+Won't stay here again because of it, but as a hotel it's a decent enough place to stay if you want the views (if a bit overpriced).

-* Shinjuku Granbell

-• Cerulean Tower, Shibuya
+#### Cerulean Tower, Shibuya
+The first place we ever stayed in Tokyo, and somewhere we happily revisited a couple of years later.
+It's close to Shibuya station and rooms have fantastic views, but... at the time of writing I don't think it's been updated in about 10 years.
+It's again a pretty standard business hotel, nice but not hugely memorable, and still charges a pretty steep price.

-* Hotel Century Southern Tower, Shinjuku
+#### Hotel Century Southern Tower, Shinjuku

-* TODO - Palace Hotel Tokyo
+Another place to stay for the views, this is yet another businessy hotel with perfectly adequate rooms and a pretty great location (just south of the enormous JR Shinjuku station).
+Again it's becoming a bit dated and isn't a 'special' hotel, but a safe enough bet.

+#### Shinjuku Granbell
+Mid-range is the Granbell, of which there are a few in Tokyo.
+We stayed in the Shinjuku one, which is a little bit of a walk from Shinjuku main JR station.
+We'd booked a pretty standard room as we were only there for a couple of nights, but were upgraded to the [luxury designer double](http://www.granbellhotel.jp/en/shinjuku/room/m_double/) which was a really lovely room.
+Note that some of the other rooms are pretty small - there'll be a theme with some of the other hotels after this!

-* TODO - Remm Akihabara
+#### Remm Akihabara
+We stayed here for just under a week in January 2018.
+Just outside one of the Akiba station exits, we chose this to be near some friends who were staying around the corner in an Airbnb.
+The rooms were clean, very functional, and mid-range in price, however be mindful that this was another small one for two people.
+Excellent blackout blinds though, and no noise whatsoever from the station below.

+#### Airbnb
+This year Japan changed some legislation which caused a huge shakeup of the Airbnb properties.
+We stayed in a lovely one near Yoyogi but it's no longer currently available and I suspect that played a part.
+However, in general you can find some _brilliant_ options available in Japan.
+If you're after staying somewhere a bit more local, or don't need the trappings of a hotel then definitely give Airbnb a look.

-* TODO - Airbnb
+* TODO - APAs (Shinjuku Gyoenmae, Iidabashi)

-* TODO - Park Hyatt
+* TODO - Belken Hotel

 ## Bars